 Thai Binh Sapa Hotel (Ham Rong street, behind the Center Church) is a lovely and cosy hotel but our room is very cold.
 Unfortunately, Sapa isn’t renown for its central heating or much heating at all.

 The cold and wet soaks into your bones.

 Some accommodation in Sapa offers open fire places in the reception area and some restaurants also have fires, but not everywhere.

 Everything is provided in the room and the breakfasts are excellent.
 The fresh Vietnamese coffee at breakfast is served over a tea light candle and is wonderful!

 The room has good hot water, a heater, and electric blankets are provided but it is still cold.
 Very lovely and welcoming staff.
 The hotel is a 10-minute walk to the town centre.
 Only stayed five nights in Sapa during the two-month stay in Vietnam and wish we’d had more time, but will definitely return to this stunning region.

 The ‘Set ‘ menu (three-course meal) for a standard price seems to be very popular with many restaurants in Sapa.
 You will only find minor variations in dishes and price between restaurants.

-- Antique Sapa Restaurant (22A Phan Xi Pang Str) – This café, bar, and restaurant offers good service and delicious ‘Set’ dinner meals at the best prices and quality in town.
+On 22A Phan Xi Pang Str, this café, bar, and restaurant offers good service and delicious ‘Set’ dinner meals at the best prices and quality in town.
 An open fire warms up the candle-lit room, making this a lovely cosy ambiance.
 Ate here a couple of nights but be warned, the main portions are quite large.